pdav5883/bowl-pickem/README.md

 This repo contains the frontend code and python lambda code for a College Football bowl picking web application.
 Currently the site is set up as a static site hosted in AWS S3, with a set of JSON data files containing picks and results.
 Whenever new picks are made a lambda call updates and republishes the data file.
 This eventually should turn into an actual database.

 ## TODO
-- Confirm admin edit works
-  - 500 error when attempting POST to admin
-- Add a game test game to test new picks page
-- Update picks page
 - Confirm that submitPicks works
+- Get rid of sign in button
 - Update scoreboard page to show "next/prev 3 games, bracket
 - Use same logic for scoreboard name as bracket-revival
+- Advanced picks
+- Advanced scoreboard

+## Long-term TODO
-- Add endpoint or document process for adding new game
+- Add endpoint for adding new game
-- Add "join as guest" option
 - Use BLR utilities layer in lambdas
-- Add spinners to buttons
+- Use BLR login with guest sign in

 ## Lambdas